NikhilInampudi/Credit-Risk-Classification/README.md

 <img src="https://github.com/NikhilInampudi/Credit-Risk-Classification/blob/aa7dc62b43af4a560e4bd42875242eb4dfb4a2dc/Visualizations/Credit%20Risk%20Confusion%20Matrix.png" width="900" height="700" />

 <br><br>
-**Plotly pie chart to visualize distributino of home ownership.
+**Plotly pie chart to visualize distribution of home ownership.
 This tells us an overwhelming majority of people are stil paying for their living situation.
 This is often a huge expense for someone to pay for and could have an effect on someones likelihood of defaulting on a loan as they have less leftover income.**

 <div style="max-height: 400px; overflow-y: auto;">